Gangsta Blues

-Gangsta Blues is the fifth studio album by Jamaican recording artist Tanya Stephens.
-This album was probably the most politically driven album with tracks like "What a Day", "The Other Cheek" and "Sound of My Tears".
-The album also has a lovers rock feel to it (as is common in Tanya's albums) with songs such as "Good Ride" and "It's a Pity" (with the latter giving her international success).
+Gangsta Blues is the fifth album by the Jamaican recording artist Tanya Stephens.

 Background

 Recording for the album took place in-between 2001 and 2004.
 It was recorded across various recording studios in Jamaica and America.
 Production came from her longtime life partner Andrew Henton among many others including Neil Amos, Romain "Sherkhan" Chiffre, Mr. Doo, Philip "Fatis" Burrell, Steven Stanley, and Digital B, with writing coming from Tanya herself on every track, Andrew on most plus a lot of other writers throughout the album.

-The general topics covered on Gangsta Blues range from government, the current quality of modern music, love & politics.